Nyarlathotep: Other appearances

-Nyarlathotep is featured in several of the Shin Megami Tensei games, as well as the spin-off Persona series video games, including Revelations: Persona and also the duology of Persona 2: Innocent Sin and Persona 2: Eternal Punishment, in which he is the main antagonist.
+Nyarlathotep is featured in several of the Shin Megami Tensei video games, as well as the Persona spin-offs, including Revelations: Persona and also the Persona 2 duology, in which he is the main antagonist.
 He showcases shape shifting abilities there, by donning several characters' appearances and when fought as "himself", changes to a more unsettling and tentacled appearance.
 Although it can be noted that when defeated for the last time, he switches back to the human appearance of one of the playable characters.

 In Charles Stross' series The Laundry Files, a human avatar of Nyarlathotep under the name Fabian Everyman becomes UK's prime minister.

-In the mobile video game Dragalia Lost, there is a dragon named Nyarlathotep who appears in the Accursed Archives raid event, This dragon also possesses a young girl named Lathna.
+In the mobile video game Dragalia Lost, there is a dragon named Nyarlathotep who appears in the Accursed Archives raid event.

-Nyarlathotep appears as a playable unit in the 2016 Japanese mobile game Tokyo Afterschool Summoners, where he's depicted as a popular DJ with a rep for causing chaos simply to cause chaos.
+Nyarlathotep appears as a playable unit in the 2016 Japanese mobile game Tokyo Afterschool Summoners, where he is depicted as a popular DJ with a rep for causing chaos simply to cause chaos.

-Nyarlathotep is also the focus of an augmented reality game distributed by The Mysterious Package Company, which includes several physical artifacts, and an interactive app with which to interact with those artifacts.
+Nyarlathotep is the focus of an augmented reality game distributed by The Mysterious Package Company.

-Nyarlathotep also appears in the loosely-based 'Azathoth Rising' by Joseph S. Dale, as the guardian of the Necronomicon, as he tries to make wizards and other people of power use the spells in the book ostensibly to gain power.
-This is of course a trap, as several of the people find out to their chagrin.
+Nyarlathotep appears in the loosely-based 'Azathoth Rising' by Joseph S. Dale, as the guardian of the Necronomicon, as he tries to make wizards and other people of power use the spells in the book ostensibly to gain power.

+In the 2007 visual novel Shikkoku no Sharnoth: What a Beautiful Tomorrow, Nyarlathotep is revealed to be the true identity of the character simply named 'the M'.
+The dimension of Sharnoth which is closely associated with Nyarlathotep also plays a significant part in the game's story.

+In the 2017 game Sundered, Nyarlathotep appears as the final boss, the god of a group of worshippers based on Lovecraftian mythology.

+In the podcast Malevolent created by Harlan Guthrie, Nyarlathotep appears as an enigmatic, manic, unpredictable and dramatic antagonist.
+In the podcast he uses the name Kayne, but is later revealed to be Nyarlathotep.

+Nyarlathotep makes an appearance in the 2022 video game Sucker for Love: First Date, as well as in its 2024 sequel, Sucker for Love: Date to Die For, as a character named Nyanlahotep, a female catgirl version of Nyarlathotep.